lk-geimfari/mimesis/docs/schema.rst

 .. note::

-    We using :class:`~mimesis.schema.Field` in our examples, but all the features described below are available for :class:`~mimesis.schema.Fieldset` as well.
+    We use :class:`~mimesis.schema.Field` in our examples, but all the features described below are available for :class:`~mimesis.schema.Fieldset` as well.

 Sometimes, it's necessary to register custom field handler or override existing ones to return custom data.
 This